 When deciding where to publish your blog, look for a web host that is fast and easy to use.
 Your blog should be on your regular website to get the most out of your blog.
-WordPress has amazing templates and tools that make starting and maintaining a blog easy.
+WordPress has unique templates and tools that make starting and maintaining a blog easy.
 They have plugins that make it easier for the average person to create a more professional and responsive site.

 Tools like Coschedule will help you plan and manage this.
 To effectively distribute content, start by choosing 3-4 social media channels to know that your target customer will interact with your content.
-Then analyze how many leads, etc., you’re generating through that channel compared to how much time you spend there.
+Then analyze how many leads you’re generating through that channel compared to how much time you spend there.

-Narrow your strategy down to the top 1-2 channels where you achieve the most significant ROI.
+Narrow your strategy to the top 1-2 channels where you achieve the most significant ROI.
 Then optimize everything on that channel to maximize results.

 Content publishing and distribution today are increasingly complex.
 It requires automation tools that make everything work together.

 Organic distribution through social media shares and searches is a great way to engage your audience.
-When you’re starting out or find it beneficial to get the word out fast, paid distribution is another route.
+When you’re starting or find it beneficial to get the word out fast, paid distribution is another route.
 You can set up a PPC campaign on the various social media channels to:

 - Increase brand awareness